East-West Passenger Rail: Current services

-CSX owns and operates the segment of the East-West Rail corridor between Pittsfield and Worcester.
+CSX owns the former B&A mainline between Worcester to Pittsfield and operates freight services on the entire corridor within Massachusetts.
+The mainline is divided into two CSX subdivisions: the Boston Subdivision runs from Back Bay to Wilbraham (CSX has operating rights on the MBTA-owned segments) while the Berkshire Subdivision runs from Wilbraham to Schodack, New York.

 Amtrak's Lake Shore Limited provides a single round trip per day with stops at Pittsfield, Springfield, Worcester and Boston within the state of Massachusetts.
-The MBTA operates commuter services between South Station and Worcester Union Station as the Framingham/Worcester line.
-Springfield Union Station remains a major hub for New England services including the Valley Flyer, Vermonter, Northeast Regional, Amtrak’s Hartford Line and CTrail’s Hartford Line.
-Until 2022, Pittsfield was only serviced by Lake Shore Limited trains; the Berkshire Flyer was introduced in the Summer of 2022 as a seasonal weekend-only New York City-Pittsfield extension of Amtrak's Empire Service.
-The service was funded by the Massachusetts Senate to facilitate tourism to the Berkshires.
+The MBTA operates commuter services between South Station and Worcester Union as the Framingham/Worcester line.
+Springfield Union Station remains a major hub for New England services including the Valley Flyer, Vermonter, Northeast Regional, Amtrak's Hartford Line and CTrail's Hartford Line.
+Until 2022, Pittsfield was only serviced by Lake Shore Limited trains; the Berkshire Flyer was introduced in the summer of 2022 as a seasonal weekend-only New York City-Pittsfield extension of Amtrak's Empire Service.
+The service is funded by the Massachusetts Senate to facilitate tourism to the Berkshires.

 Current route limitations

 There are several factors that have limited the expansion of east-to-west passenger services on the Pittsfield-Boston corridor.
-Unlike the MBTA commuter rail network, the state of Massachusetts does not own the trackage between Pittsfield and Worcester; arrangements would have to be made with CSX in order to run more passenger trains on the line.
+Unlike the MBTA Commuter Rail network, the state of Massachusetts does not own the trackage between Pittsfield and Worcester; arrangements would have to be made with CSX in order to run more passenger trains on the line.
 Passenger and freight shared-use rail operations create challenges for scheduling, dispatch, and the need for suitable track infrastructure and signal equipment; passenger services that operate on freight rail lines often require investment to install some combination of double-tracking, passing sidings, new track, and higher-capacity signal systems.
 Amtrak has the right to provide passenger service on freight-owned lines while the host railroad has the right to set the terms for an operating agreement; however, the MBTA and MassDOT are not eligible to directly utilize these legal provisions.

 Much of the former double-track between Worcester and Pittsfield had been removed during the 1980s.
 The 52-mile Springfield to Pittsfield segment of the corridor includes 13.5 miles of single track rail alignment and the Worcester to Springfield segment includes mostly single-track rail alignment, with 33 miles of single track and only 21 miles of double-track.
-In order to facilitate more frequent rail operations, most of the former double-tracked sections would have been restored.
+In order to facilitate more frequent rail operations, most of the former double-tracked sections would have to be restored.
 Signaling and communication implementation also presents an issue- CSX has implemented Interoperable Electronic Train Management System (I-ETMS) between Pittsfield and Worcester, while the MBTA uses the Advanced Civil Speed Enforcement System (ACSES) between Worcester and Boston.
 For any trains operating in both CSX and MBTA jurisdictions, locomotives will need both systems to safely operate.